cdeitrick/growthcurves/README.md

 #### `regression.txt`
 Presents the regression statistics behind the anova model.
 This is essentially a constructed linear model with the estimated coefficients for each variable in the anova model.

+#### `maximumgrowth.txt`
+Contains the maximum growth value observed for each sample, sorted from lowest to highest.
+Useful when checking for samples with little to no growth.

 ### Figures